zzhangjii/learning-library/ApplicationIntegration-labguide.md

     need to edit it and clean up some formatting.
 Sometimes, copying and pasting drags along some hidden characters at the end of lines.

-      - In the area labeled Select the type of payload with which you want the endpoint to receive, select *JSON*.
+      - In the area labeled *Select the type of payload with which you want the endpoint to receive*, select *JSON*.
 “JSON” stands for “JavaScript Object Notation.”
 It is a lightweight data interchange format that is easy for humans to read and write.
 Later, in Lab 2, you’ll see that this request payload will be supplied by a web form and web forms deal in JSON data structures.

-    - Click *Next* in the upper-right corner to display the Summary dialog so you can review your settings for this request endpoint.
+    - Click *Next* in the upper-right corner to display the *Summary* dialog so you can review your settings for this request endpoint.

     - Expand the *Endpoint Summary* field to see that you have defined an